Colin Turnbull: Personal life

-Turnbull's partner, Joseph Allen Towles, was born in Senora, Virginia, on August 17, 1937.
+Turnbull's partner, Joseph Allen Towles, was born in Senora, Virginia, on 17 August 1937.
 In 1957 he moved to New York City to pursue a career as an actor and writer.
 He met Turnbull in 1959 and they exchanged marriage vows the following year.

 From 1965 to 1967, Turnbull and Towles conducted fieldwork among the Ik of Northern Uganda in Africa.
 In the Congo in 1970, they conducted fieldwork on the Nkumbi circumcision initiation ritual for boys and the Asa myth of origin among the Mbo of the Ituri forest.

 In 1979, they traveled studying the concept of tourism as pilgrimage.
 Towles criticised Turnbull's semi-autobiographical work The Human Cycle (1983), which omitted all references to their relationship.

 Turnbull arranged for Towles' research to be published posthumously.
 It appeared in 1993 as Nkumbi initiation ritual and structure among the Mbo of Zaïre and as Asa: Myth of Origin of the Blood Brotherhood Among the Mbo of the Ituri Forest, both in Annales of the Royal Museum for Central Africa (Tervuren, Belgium), vol. 137.

 Later years

 Late in life Turnbull took up the political cause of death row inmates.
 After his partner's death, Turnbull donated all his belongings to the United Negro College Fund.
 He donated all their research materials, most of which were the product of his career, to the College of Charleston, insisting that the collection be known under Towles' name alone.

 In 1989, Turnbull moved to Bloomington, Indiana, to participate in the building of Tibetan Cultural Center with his friend Thupten Jigme Norbu, elder brother of the 14th Dalai Lama.
 Later Turnbull moved to Dharamsala, India where he took the monks' vow of Tibetan Buddhism, given to him by the Dalai Lama.
-Turnbull's partner, Joseph A Towles died of AIDS in 1988, and Turnbull had Towles book "Nkumbi Initiation and Asa: Myth of Origin of the Blood Brotherhood Among the Mbo of the Ituri Forest" published posthumously.
+Turnbull's partner, Joseph A Towles died of AIDS in 1988, and Turnbull had Towles's book "Nkumbi Initiation and Asa: Myth of Origin of the Blood Brotherhood Among the Mbo of the Ituri Forest" published posthumously.
 Turnbull himself died of AIDS in 1994.

 Controversy

-Bernd Heine exemplifies the strong reaction evoked by Turnbull's evaluation of the Ik in a 1985 article.
-Using information gained 20 years after Turnbull's researches, he provided new information that appeared to discredit the portrayal of the Ik provided by Turnbull.

-Many people found Turnbull's accounts of the Ik disturbing; however, his graphic descriptions were placed into context by interviews he did with older Ik to contrast the older society that existed prior to displacement.
-BBC Radio 4 broadcast 10 March 2021 a review by Matthew Syed of the influence of Turnbull's Mountain People and its subsequent reassessment and revision by anthropologists.
+Some later scholars criticized Turnbull's account of the Ik.
+Bernd Heine, who visited the tribe 20 years after Turnbull, provided new information in a 1985 article that appeared to discredit Turnbull's unflattering portrayal.
+According to a 2021 BBC radio documentary, Turnbull had drawn much of his image of the tribe from interviews with older Ik who contrasted their current situation with their memories of a better life prior to displacement, and therefore exaggerated the tribe's social dysfunction in the years Turnbull was present.